Power Macintosh: 1994–1997

 Apple named Power Macintosh models from this period after the first pre-PowerPC model of Macintosh to use a particular form factor, followed by a slash and the speed of the CPU.
 For example, the Power Macintosh 6300/120 uses the Quadra 630's form factor and has a 120 MHz CPU.

 Machines with "AV" in their name denote variants that include extended audio-video capabilities.

-Machines with "PC Compatible" in their name include a separate card with an x86-compatible CPU; these models are therefore capable of running MS-DOS and Microsoft Windows applications, typically Windows 3.1.
+Machines with "PC Compatible" or "DOS Compatible" in their name include a separate card with an x86-compatible CPU, typically a 486 or Pentium; these models are therefore capable of running MS-DOS and Microsoft Windows applications, typically Windows 3.1 (for earlier PC Compatible machines pre-1995) or Windows 95 (for later PC Compatible machines since 1995).

 Machines with "MP" in their name denote machines that include two CPUs.

 These early models had two distinct generations.
-The first generation uses the PowerPC 601 and 603 processors and used the old NuBus expansion slots, while the second generation uses the faster 603e, 604 and 604e chips as well as industry-standard PCI expansion slots.
+The first generation uses the PowerPC 601 and 603 processors and used the old NuBus/PDS expansion slots, while the second generation uses the faster 603e, 604 and 604e chips as well as industry-standard PCI expansion slots.
 The second generation also makes use of Open Firmware, allowing them to more easily boot alternate operating systems (including OS X via XPostFacto), though use of various hacks was still necessary.